Divyansh Jhunjhunwala

 International Conference on Learning Representations (ICLR), 2023 ( Spotlight, top 25% of accepted papers )

-We present FedExP, a method to adaptively determine the server step size in FL based on dynamically varying pseudo-gradients throughout the FL process.
+Develop FedExP, a method to adaptively determine the server step size in FL based on dynamically varying pseudo-gradients throughout the FL process.

 inc fl image Maximizing Global Model Appeal in Federated Learning